qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Paletted/Unique values
 ......................

-This is the standard render option for singleband files that already include a color table, where each pixel value is assigned to a certain color.
+This is the standard render option for singleband files that include a color table, where a certain color is assigned to each pixel value.
 In that case, the palette is rendered automatically.
-If you want to change colors assigned to certain values, just double-click on the color and the :guilabel:`Select color` dialog appears.
-Also, in QGIS it's possible to assign a label to the color values.
+If you want to change a color, just double-click on the color and the :guilabel:`Select color` dialog appears.
+It is also possible to assign a label to the each color value.
-The label appears in the legend of the raster layer then.
+The label will then appear in the legend of the raster layer.

-This option can be used for rendering all raster bands using a palette, assigning a color to each unique raster value.
+This option can be used for all kinds of raster bands, assigning a color to each unique raster value.

 .. _figure_raster_paletted_unique: